 The bearing moves freely along the guide sleeve, which is attached to the clutch housing with three bolts.

-The spring in the working cylinder through the pusher, lever and clutch release fork constantly presses the bearing against the casing diaphragm spring.
+The spring in the working cylinder, through the pusher, lever and clutch release fork, constantly presses the bearing against the diaphragm spring of the casing.

-The clutch pedal is mounted on the axis of the pedal assembly bracket.
+The clutch pedal is mounted on the pedal assembly bracket axle.

-The pedal is connected to the clutch master cylinder piston pusher.
+The pedal is connected to the piston pusher of the clutch master cylinder.

-The free travel of the clutch pedal is adjusted by rotating the push rod of the clutch master cylinder.
+The free travel of the clutch pedal is adjusted by rotating the pusher of the clutch master cylinder.

 The bearing presses on the petals of the diaphragm spring.

-The spring, deforming, ceases to press the pressure plate against the flywheel, while the pressure plate moves away from the flywheel, as a result of which the engine crankshaft and the gearbox input shaft can rotate independently of each other.
+The spring, being deformed, stops pressing the pressure plate against the flywheel, and the pressure plate moves away from the flywheel, as a result of which the engine crankshaft and the primary shaft of the gearbox can rotate independently of each other.

-When the clutch pedal is released, the bearing returns to its original position, while the diaphragm spring again begins to press on the pressure plate, which, in turn, presses the driven disc against the flywheel - as a result, the transmission of torque resumes.
+When the clutch pedal is released, the bearing returns to its original position, and the diaphragm spring again begins to press on the pressure plate, which, in turn, presses the driven disk against the flywheel - as a result, the transmission of torque is resumed.

-The clutch release bearing contains a "lifetime" supply of grease and is therefore maintenance free.
+The clutch release bearing contains a "lifetime" supply of grease and therefore does not require maintenance.

 Clutch release slave cylinder